websanco/liferay-learn/docs/dxp-cloud/latest/en/build-and-deploy/deploying-changes-via-the-cli-tool.md

 ## Deploying Your New Build via the CLI Tool

-Once you've committed your changes, follow these steps to create a build of your Liferay service with gradle, and then deploy it to your `dev` environment using the CLI tool:
+Once you've committed your changes, follow these steps to create a build of your Liferay service with Gradle, and then deploy it to your `dev` environment using the CLI tool:

 1. Open your terminal, and navigate to the Liferay service folder.